marciok/funWithSwiftCustomOperators/README.md

-# Fun With Swift Customs Operators ♂ ♀ ♻ ❤ ⌃ ⌄
+# Fun with customs operators in Swift ♂ ♀ ♻ ❤ ⌃ ⌄

 ## Fork and add an operator - 😃👍★␀℉